-* List of 25 Ways the Shudown (and a recession) Kills People: (See also Part 2, and separately, our List of 25 rsr.org/covid-conspiracies.)
+* List of 25 Ways the Shutdown (and a recession) Kills People: Fear is not without its victims.
 Real Science Radio's Bob Enyart and Fred Williams list the ways that an economic downturn (from COVID-19 or otherwise) kills people...

 - Stress, a major factor in increased disease, depression, and directly, death itself (as Kaiser finds "major" increase in stress with 15% reporting worsening mental health over lost income.
 Update: A study published four days before our RSR program that we were unaware of indicates that stress from the shutdown will destroy seven times more years of life than the lockdowns will save.